RedPitaya/redpitaya-knowledgebase/active_learning/Chapter3/Oscillators.rst

 Crystal oscillators use a piezoelectric crystal, such as quartz, as the resonant element in the oscillator circuit.
 Due to the stability and accuracy of the crystal, these oscillators produce highly stable and precise frequencies, making them suitable for applications like timekeeping and frequency synthesis.

 .. image:: img/oscillators/2.4.jpg
-:name: Crystall
+         :name: Crystal

 **RC Oscillators**

 RC oscillators use resistors (R) and capacitors (C) to generate sinusoidal waveforms.
-The most common type of RC oscillator is the phase-shift oscillator, which utilizes a cascade of RC circuits to create a phase shift that produces oscillation.
+The most common type of RC oscillator is the phase-shift oscillator, which utilizes a cascade of RC circuits to create a phase shift that produces an oscillation.

 .. math:: \tau = RC

 .. image:: img/oscillators/2.5.png
          :name: RC

 Relaxation Oscillators
 -------------------------